brayden-marshall/dotfiles/README.md

 My personal Linux dotfiles and config files.

-## Setup on fresh Ubuntu 18.04 install
+## Setup on fresh install

-- Link config files: Run `bash symlink.sh` to create symbolic links from the files in the `$HOME` directory to the files in this repository.
+- Link config files: Run the `create_symlinks.py` script to create symbolic links from the files/directories in the `$HOME` directory to the files/directories in this repository.
 This will link the following files:
-    - vimrc (~/.vimrc)
-    - profile (~/.profile)

 - Terminal Theme: go to <https://github.com/Mayccoll/Gogh>, run the script, and choose the Monokai Dark theme.